hugoalh/scan-virus-ghaction/README.md

 ### Unofficial Assets

 Some of the communities have publicly published unofficial ClamAV and/or YARA assets for free.
-In order to adoptable, compatible, and usable with this action, these unofficial assets are stored in [hugoalh/scan-virus-ghaction-assets](https://github.com/hugoalh/scan-virus-ghaction-assets).
+In order to adoptable, compatible, and usable with this action, these unofficial assets are stored in another repository [hugoalh/scan-virus-ghaction-assets](https://github.com/hugoalh/scan-virus-ghaction-assets).

 ## ⚠️ Disclaimer